silentdany/autoji/README.md

 ## Privacy

-This extension requires minimal permissions:
+This extension requires minimal permissions (though that's what they all say):

 - `contextMenus`: For the right-click menu functionality
 - `storage`: To remember your preferences (if you have any)